Noxalus/BulletLua/README.md

 Usage
 =========
-This project depends on [Lua](http://www.lua.org/), so make sure your compiler can find correct files (library, header files, etc).
+This project depends on [Lua](http://www.lua.org/), so make sure your compiler can find the correct Lua files (static library, header files, etc).

 For ease of use, [sol](https://github.com/Rapptz/sol.git) is used as a modern C++ binding to Lua.
 Remember to

     git submodule update --init --recursive